biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/cosmos.md

 # Cosmos Transactions

-Every transaction on Biyaliquid follows the same flow.
+Every transaction on Biyachain follows the same flow.
 The flow consists of three steps: preparing, signing and broadcasting the transaction.
 Let's dive into each step separately and explain the process in-depth (including examples) so we can understand the whole transaction flow.

 ## Preparing a transaction

 First of, we need to prepare the transaction for signing.

 At this point you **can't** use some online abstractions that provide a quick way to prepare the transaction for you based on the provided Message and the signer (ex. using the `@cosmjs/stargate` package).
-The reason why is that these packages don't support Biyaliquid's publicKey typeUrl, so we have to do the preparation of the address on the client side.
+The reason why is that these packages don't support Biyachain's publicKey typeUrl, so we have to do the preparation of the address on the client side.

 To resolve this, we have provided functions which can prepare the `txRaw` transaction within out `@biya-coin/sdk-ts` package. `txRaw` is the transaction interface used in Cosmos that contains details about the transaction and the signer itself.